skdelphix/maskdocs/docs/Connecting_Data_to_Masking_Service/Managing_File_Formats.md

 ##Mainframe data sets and XML files

 For Mainframe data sets, you can specify the file format via Input Format option which will import the copybook directly into Delphix.
-You can input this file from SFTP or FTP.
+You can input this file from Filesystem Mount Point, SFTP or FTP.
 Please select Copybook as the Import Format Type.
 For XML files you can also input the file format with the input format option.
 You can use the file you want to mask as the format.
 Delphix will input the format of the file directly.
-You can input this file from SFTP or FTP.
+You can input this file from Filesystem Mount Point, SFTP or FTP.
 Please select XML as the Import Format Type.

 ##Delimited, Excel, Fixed files